Irene26at/new/README.md

 ### Project Demo
 # Video
-[Add your demo video link here]
+[Add your demo video link here:-<video controls src="Screen Recording 2025-08-09 071832.mp4" title="Title"></video>]
-*Explain what the video demonstrates*
+*Explain what the video demonstrates*:-In this mood base calculator we have used mediapipe and when smiled the operation starts and closes and when not smiled it waits till smile is detected

 # Additional Demos
 [Add any extra demo materials/links]